The GI Diet Benefits

 3. Can help people lose weight.

-4. Can help lower blood lipids (reduce cholesterol easily).
+4. Can help lower blood lipids (lower cholesterol easily).

-5. Can help to reduce the risk of heart disease.
+5. Can help to reduce the heart disease rsik.

 6. Improves insulin sensitivity and efficiency.